Brookeee/SocialMatch/README.md

 Big shout out to these online users that helped me complete this project
 - Maksim Ivanov: For firebase authentication.
 Link to help you: https://dev.to/satansdeer/firebase-react-authentication-tutorial-for-beginners-private-route-with-hooks-2ej4
-- Slackoverflow (never overrated, googling becaming my best friend)
+- Slackoverflow (never overrated, googling became my best friend)